 Numerous lakes and ponds host nesting loons, swans and other waterfowl.
 The coastal tundra is thick with shorebirds and other nesting birds from the world over.
 The 9,000 foot peaks of the Brooks Range dominate the southern horizon, and the pack ice stretches off forever to the north.

 Many years, the Porcupine and Central Arctic caribou herds move through this area by the thousands or tens of thousands in early July.
 If luck is with us, we may get to sit in camp while throngs of caribou drift across the tundra.
 Even if we don’t see great masses of animals, there likely will be foxes denning, bears wandering, or even, as happened one year, a wolverine hunting voles on the tundra.

 We’ll be paddling in protected coastal lagoons and there is almost no current, but the wind can still create waves and you’ll want to be in control of your canoe.
 We will provide canoe instruction during the trip but taking a class before the trip will help you feel more comfortable on the water.
-The ACA and other organizations offer canoe classes in most areas of the country and we encourage you to improve your skills.
-You need not be an expert paddler to join but some canoe experience is highly recommended.
+The ACA and other organizations offer canoe classes in most areas of the country and we encourage you to improve your skills prior to the trip.
+You need not be an expert paddler to join, but some canoe experience is highly recommended.